TERREMEMBER/znbase/docs/content/latest/secure/authorization/column-level-security.md

 ```
-yugabyte=# \c yugabyte ybadmin;
+ZNbase=# \c ZNbase ybadmin;
-You are now connected to database "yugabyte" as user "ybadmin".
+You are now connected to database "ZNbase" as user "ybadmin".
 ```